Kenny Endo: Career

 While in Japan Endo studied and mastered three types of Japanese drumming: kumi-daiko (group drumming), hogaku hayashi (classical drumming), and matsuri bayashi (festival music).
 He started by playing in a group called O Suwa Daiko for six months before moving to Tokyo at the end of 1980.
 While in Tokyo, he studied with Sukeroku Taiko, and when Sukeroku Taiko split into two groups in 1982, Endo joined Oedo Sukeroku Taiko, with which he remained with until 1987.
 Endo also began to do freelance work and duets in 1983, and by 1987 he had gone solo, continuing his studies and composing his own taiko music.
 Also while in Japan, Endo received a natori (stage name) in hogaku hayashi, Japanese classical drumming.
 Natori literally means “to take on a name,” and it functions as both a name to perform under and a license to teach.
 Endo was the first ever foreigner to receive the high honor of a natori in the field of hogaku hayashi.
 His stage name is Mochizuki Tajiro.

 After spending ten years in Japan, Endo applied for and was granted a scholarship through the East-West Center at the University of Hawaii (UH).
-In 1990, he moved to Honolulu, Hawaii, with his wife, Chizuko Endo, and two sons, to pursue graduate studies at UH in Ethnomusicology and to document his studies in Japan.
+In 1990, he moved to Honolulu, Hawaii, with his wife, Chizuko Endo, and two sons (Miles and Zen), to pursue graduate studies at UH in Ethnomusicology and to document his studies in Japan.
 While there, the university asked him to teach, and Endo began teaching taiko classes through the non-credit program at UH.
 The program quickly grew, and soon became too large of a capacity for the UH non-credit program.
 In 1994, Kenny and Chizuko moved the classes off campus and eventually to the chapel on the site of Kapiolani Community College.
 This was the beginning of Taiko Center of the Pacific (TCP), a school of traditional and contemporary Japanese drumming which offers public classes to people of all ages and abilities, starting from age 2 through seniors, and also a class for the Deaf and Hard of Hearing.